xephyr-us/TkinDocs/README.md

 # TkinDocs
 ## Overview
-TkinDocs is a markup language frontend for Python's Tkinter GUI framework.
+TkinDocs is a markup language frontend for Python's Tkinter package.
 This project enables a functioning GUI to be created using only a plaintext file.
 The user need never interact with the Tk widgets of which the GUI is made, though this functionality is present for users wishing to implement more complex user interfaces.

 ## Installation